Price to Book Value Calculator

 - Using the same standards across different industries.
 Many high-tech industries, for instance, will tend to have a relatively low price to book value ratio.
 This is because such companies tend to derive their worth from knowledge and positioning, rather than assets.

 - Not calculating the book value correctly.
-In an age of off-book assets, a firm's true book value may be quite different than the numbers presented to potential investors.
+In an age of off-book assets, a firm's true book value may be quite different from the numbers presented to potential investors.

 - Not considering the liquidity of the underlying assets.
 The assets of a precious metals dealer, for instance, can likely be liquidated far more quickly than those of an art dealer.